pietrobraione/sushi/README.md

 * JBSE needs to interact with an external numeric solver for pruning infeasible program paths.
 At the purpose SUSHI requires to use [Z3](https://github.com/Z3Prover/z3), that is a standalone binary and can be installed almost everywhere.
 * SUSHI uses the [GNU Linear Programming Kit (GLPK)](https://www.gnu.org/software/glpk/) and its Java wrapper [GLPK-Java](http://glpk-java.sourceforge.net/) to find, among the (many) traces produced by a JBSE run, a minimal subset that still covers all the coverage objectives.
 Both unfortunately have a native part.
 If your operating system is Debian or Ubuntu you can install the libglpk and libglpk-java packages.
 Under OSX there is a GLPK package under Macports, but no package for GLPK-Java.
 In the worst case you will need to install GLPK and/or GLPK-Java from sources: In such case consider that both have many other dependencies on their own.
 Refer to the GLPK and GLPK-Java pages for instructions on how to install these packages from sources.

+Finally, two runtime dependencies that are not currently used by SUSHI at runtime, but might be in future, are:

+* [JaCoCo](http://www.eclemma.org/jacoco/), that is used by the coverage calculator included in SUSHI-Lib.
+* [ASM](http://asm.ow2.org/), that is a transitive dependency used by JaCoCo.

+Gradle will download them to compile SUSHI-Lib, but you can avoid to deploy them.

 ## Patching the build scripts